 The energy efficiency of tankless water heaters is measured by the energy factor.
-Some older models may be measured in EF (Energy Factor), but newer models will be measured in UEF (Uniform Energy Factor).
+Some older models may be measured in energy factor (EF), but newer models will be measured in uniform energy factor (UEF).

 The higher the energy factor, the more expensive the tankless water heater will be upfront.
 But water heaters with higher energy factors also cost less to run, which means you’ll save money on your utility bills.

-Most tankless water heaters have an energy factors of 0.82 to 0.95+.
+Most tankless water heaters have an energy factor of 0.82 to 0.95+.

 You can find a water heater’s energy factor in the marketing materials, as seen in the screenshot below:

 Screenshot from www.rheem.com

 When it comes to choosing a fuel source for your tankless water heater, you can either choose between:

 Even though gas water heaters have a higher upfront cost, we typically recommend going with a gas unit because gas is a cheaper fuel source than electricity in Denver.
 So, in the long run, you’ll save money by going with gas because you’ll have lower monthly energy bills.